London, Ontario: Crime

-Statistics from police indicate that total overall crimes in London have held steady between 2010 and 2016, at roughly 24,000 to 27,000 incidents per year.
+Statistics from police indicate that total overall crimes in London held steady between 2010 and 2016, at roughly 24,000 to 27,000 incidents per year.
 The majority of incidents are property crimes, with violent crimes dropping markedly (up to about 20%) between 2012 and 2014 but rising again in 2015–2016.
 In July 2018, Police Deputy Chief Steve Williams was quoted as saying many crimes go unreported to police.
+However, in 2021, the city surpassed its 2005 homicide record, with the city reporting 16 murders with a rate of 3.8 per 100,000 people.

 The city has been home to several high-profile incidents over the years such as the Ontario Biker War and the London Conflict, it was also the location where most of the trial for the Shedden Massacre took place.

-Research by Michael Andrew Arntfield, a police officer turned criminology professor, has determined that on a per-capita basis, London Ontario had more active serial killers than any locale in the world from 1959 to 1984.
+Research by Michael Andrew Arntfield, a police officer turned criminology professor, has determined that on a per-capita basis, London had more active serial killers than any locale in the world from 1959 to 1984.
 Arntfield determined there were at least six serial killers active in London during this era.
 Some went unidentified, but known killers in London included Russell Maurice Johnson, Gerald Thomas Archer, and Christian Magee.

-On 6 June 2021, four members of a Canadian Muslim family, two women aged 74 and 44, a 46-year-old man and a 15-year-old girl were all killed by a pickup truck, which jumped the curb and ran them over.
+On 6 June 2021, the London, Ontario truck attack took place in the North West of the city.
+Four members of a Canadian Muslim family, two women aged 74 and 44, a 46-year-old man and a 15-year-old girl were all killed by a pickup truck, which jumped the curb and ran them over.
 The sole survivor was a 9-year-old boy.
 According to the London Police Service, they were deliberately targeted in anti-Islamic hate crime.
 Later on the same day, 20-year-old Nathaniel Veltman was arrested in the parking lot of a nearby mall.
-He has been charged with four counts of first-degree murder and one count of attempted murder.
+He was charged with four counts of first-degree murder and one count of attempted murder.

+In September 2023, the trial for the accused began in Windsor, ON.
+This was the first time Canadian jurors heard legal arguments for terrorism related to white supremacy.
+Shortly after the attack, the accused told police, "I admit it was terrorism...I was a ticking bomb, ready to go off."
+He also admitted that his hate towards minority groups began with looking for information online about Donald Trump's election for U.S. president.

+In February 2024 Veltman was sentenced to five life sentences with no possibility of parole for 25 years.